TudorBatica/Rust-Torrent-Client/README.md

 free riders(i.e. peers who only download, without uploading anything) get automatically penalized.

 There is one final concept which ties the entire choking mechanism together, and that is the optimistic unchoke.
-At regular intervals, BitTorrent clients unchoke a peer at random.
+At regular intervals, BitTorrent clients unchoke a random peer.
 This can help the client find faster connections, and it is also very helpful for peers who just joined the network and have no pieces.

 ### 1.7.
 Exchanging data in the BitTorrent network